cysouw/diathesis/text/c07_reflexive.md

 **Further Examples**

-- Ich schlage dich.
+- Ich schlage dich. \
   Ich schlage mich mit dir.
-- Ich verstehe dich.
+- Ich verstehe dich. \
   Ich verstehe mich gut mit dir.
-- Ich prügle ihn.
+- Ich prügle ihn. \
   Ich prügle mich mit ihm.

 **Notes**

-The verb *befreunden* 'to become friends' [@next a] seems to habe become acceptable with a bare accusative only recently in the context of social media [@next b].
+The verb *befreunden* 'to become friends' [@next a] seems to habe become acceptable with a bare accusative only recently in the context of social media, probably as a direct calque from English 'to befriend' [@next b].
 Semantically, the difference between a one-sided and two-sided perspective found with the other verbs in this class is not relevant here.

 ::: ex
 a.
 Ich befreunde mich mit ihm.
 b.
-Ich befreunde ihn.
+Du befreundest ihn.^[Attested online at http://hundewelt.info/affenpinscher/, accessed 2 August 2022.]
 :::

-### --- [ OBJ > PBJ ] --- *Reflexiv Antipassiv* {.unnumbered}
+### --- [ OBJ > PBJ ] --- *Reflexiv Akkusativ Antipassiv* {.unnumbered}

 ### [ NA | NP ] Reflexive governed antipassive {#sec:reflexive-accusative-antipassive}

 The *sich* counterpart of the transitive *beklagen* 'to lament' [@next a,b] is somewhat alike to an intransitive action that has a reflexive pronoun attached.
-There is no semantic 'self-inflicting' reflexivity whatsoever in the expression, i.e. the complaining in [@next b] does not mean 'I complain about myself' (e.g. adding *selbst* is not possible); the complaint is still about *Lärm* 'noise'.
-However, this object of the complaint is demoted from accusative [@next a], which cannot be dropped [@next c], to a prepositional phrase [@next b], which can be dropped [@next d].
+There is no semantic 'self-inflicting' reflexivity whatsoever in the expression, i.e. the complaining in [@next b] does not mean 'I complain about myself' (i.e. adding *selbst* is not possible); the complaint is still about *Lärm* 'noise'.
+Formally, the object of the complaint is demoted from accusative [@next a] that is obligatory [@next c], to a prepositional phrase [@next b] that can be dropped [@next d].
 Note that without the prepositional phrase [@next d] the expression is indeed ambiguous between a real reflexive meaning ('I complain about myself') and a non-reflexive reading ('I am complaining').

 For a typological survey of such antipassive uses of reflexive markers, see Janic [-@janic2010].
 Wiemer and Nedjalkov [-@wiemer2007: 464-465] call such verbs 'deaccusatives' and consider them to be 'extremely rare' (which they are not).
-It is an open question why some verbs take a reflexive antipassive, while other take a simple antipassive without reflexive pronoun (cf [@sec:prepositions-accusative-antipassive]).
+It is an open question why some verbs take a reflexive antipassive, while other take a simple antipassive without reflexive pronoun (see [@sec:prepositions-accusative-antipassive]).
 All prepositional phrases of the verbs in this section are governed prepositions [@next e].

 ::: ex
 a.
 Ich beklage den Lärm.